TheAiSingularity/graphrag-local-ollama/README.md

 - **Cost-Effective:** Eliminate dependency on costly OpenAPI models.
 - **Easy Setup:** Simple and straightforward setup process.

+**Need contributors to include other opensource functionality supports.**

 ## 📦 Installation and Setup

 Follow these steps to set up this repository and use GraphRag with local models provided by Ollama :